 Is DeepSeek good enough to replace GPT-4o in production?

-What happened to the deepseek-chat and deepseek-reasoner model names?
+What happened to deepseek-chat and deepseek-reasoner?

 Can I use DeepSeek for customer data?

-The smart production strategy isn't "switch everything to DeepSeek" or "stay on GPT-4o."
+The smart production approach isn't "switch everything to DeepSeek" or "stay on GPT-4o."
 It's building routing logic that sends the right query to the right model — and having visibility into which queries are going where and what they're costing.

 All sources retrieved June 2026.